facelessuser/ColorHelper/docs/src/markdown/settings/tools.md

 ## `click_color_box_to_pick`

 This will make the color preview box in the [Color Info Panel](../usage.md#color-info) clickable.
-When the preview box is clicked it will open the specified tool.
+When the preview box is clicked, it will open the specified tool.

 ```js
     // Color picker and palette picker by default